saliq5/QuantumZip-Encoding_and_Decoding_on_Quantum_Systems/README.md

 To address the C2Q
 data encoding challenge, i utilised the Flexible Representation of Quantum Images (FRQI) encoding scheme.
-This approach provides an efficient and robust method for encoding classical data into quantum states, optimizing the delicate balance between fidelity and circuit complexity.
+This approach provides an efficient and robust method for encoding classical data into quantum states, optimizing the delicate balance between fidelity and circuit complexity.
 By leveraging FRQI, I achieve the design of encoding circuits that are optimized for decoherence while remaining compatible with the constraints of NISQ devices.
 In order to address the challenge of quantum-to-classical (Q2C) data decoding, we